29next/developer-docs/docs/apps/review.md

 - Admin API App Requirements:
   - Your app requests appropriate Oauth2 permissions for it's use cases instead of a blanket `admin:read` and `admin:write`.
   - Your app uses webhooks for listening to events instead of polling the Admin APIs.
+  - Your app subscribes to the [`app.uninstalled` webhook event](/docs/webhooks/#webhook-events) for handling uninstall clean up on your end.

 ### Submit App for Review